Revenue growth might be the name of the game for companies, but customer retention is just as important for any SaaS business.

 But customer accounts vary in their size for B2B enterprises.
 Some customer accounts bring more revenue than others.
 In B2B, the impact of losing one customer might be different from losing another customer.

 If you implement business strategy changes, they may affect your retention rates.
-If you’re an SMB and focus on shifting towards the enterprise market, your customer churn may be higher than the SMB average — because the SMB market benchmark isn’t a perfect fit for your business.
+If you’re an SMB and focus on shifting towards the enterprise market, your customer attrition may be higher than the SMB average — because the SMB market benchmark isn’t a perfect fit for your business.

 Maybe you upgraded your pricing and lost a chunk of bad accounts while overall revenue grew.